Learn more about bundled home loans

 - Savings accounts

-- Share trading.
+- Share trading

-Why opt for bundled home loans?
+Why choose bundled home loans?

 What are the main choices for bundled home loans?

-If you are self employed you might want a credit card and a transaction account plus a flexible loan with an interest only option where minimal documentation is required.
-This is helpful if your business income fluctuates from time to time.
+If you are self-employed, you might want a credit card and a transaction account, plus a flexible low-doc home loan with an interest-only option.
+This can be helpful if your business income fluctuates from time to time.

 What are the rewards and risks?